16.4.1.4. Credential Issuer Test Matrix¶

 Credential Response Table of HTTP Status Codes |

-When the Credential Request does not contain a valid Access Token, the Credential Endpoint returns an error response such as defined in Section 3 of [RFC 6750], according to the Table of HTTP Status Codes |
+When the Credential Request does not contain a valid Access Token, the Credential Endpoint returns an error response such as defined in Section 3 of [RFC 6750], according to the Table of HTTP Status Codes. |

 CI_086 |